 You can save considerable money by installing your own windshield wipers, changing the wiper fluid, adding air to your tires, and changing headlights.

-Be careful not to get too ambitious.
+If you aren't mechanically minded though, be careful not to get too ambitious.
+Check your car's manual for basic advice and there are plenty of places online where you can get more detailed technical manuals as well.
 Small maintenance repairs are generally okay to DIY, but anything more complicated should see a professional to avoid costly damages.

 Regular Car Maintenance Will Help Avoid Expensive Repair Bills

-If you have a good mechanic, ask for their advice on how often to get your car’s oil changed and what other regular maintenance tasks should be done.
+If you have a good mechanic, ask for their advice on how often to change your car's oil and what other regular maintenance tasks should be done.
+Not only will this help with your fuel efficiency but it can make your commute safer and help you avoid unexpected costs later such as having to pay for emergency service due to a breakdown on the highway.